EnvisionDoc/iam/audit/audit_gettingstarted.md

 **Note:** You can query only the activity logs of the last 30 days.

 **Target audience**

 OU Owner

 **Procedure**
-To query the details of a user activity, do the following steps:

 1. In the EnOS Console, click **Auditing** from the left navigation panel.
 2. Select a type in **filter**, enter the keyword.
 You can also set a time range to show records with a certain time span.